IRTF-HRPC/drafts/draft-feminism.md

 ### Movement building

 Given the shrinking of civic space offline, the internet provides a global public space, albeit one that relies on private infrastructure {{tenOever}}.
 For social causes that push for equality, it is therefore critical that the internet be maintained as a space for alignment, protest, dissent and escape.
 In the scope of this document, this is a call to maintain and enable the creation of spaces for sustained feminist movement building.
 Ihe internet provides new and novel ways for communities to come together across borders and without limits of geolocation.

 Harms: However this positive aspect of internet communications is threatened by centralised systems of control and cooptation, specifically surveillance and other online repression.

 Related protocols: Association of system architectures is a concept that overlaps neatly with the ideals of real-world associations of organisations and communities.
 "The ultimate model of P2P is a completely decentralized system, which is more resistant to speech regulation, immune to single points of failure and have a higher performance and scalability {{tenOever}}."
 It can be descussed in terms of intersectionailty and what we mentioned about 'different dimensions of freedom'.
 Maybe the 'solution' is not only P2P because it doesn't take into account different distances from and capacities related to this technology, maybe mixed with another feature?.
 Integrity.

 Related rights: Elements of freedom of assocation as explained in the UDHR include individual and collective rights to privacy and anonymity, as discussed in more detail below.

 ### Internet governance

 It is critical for groups who represent civil society interests, social change and the larger public interest to challenge processes and institutions that govern the internet.
 This requires the inclusion of more feminists and queers at the decision-making table, which can be achieved through democratic policy making.
 Greater effect will be possible through diffuse ownership of and power in global and local networks.

 Harms: Gender gap

 Related to protocols: While there is no agreement regarding the ability of the internet to negatively or positively impact on social behaviors, or shape desirable practices {{RFC8280}}, more women and diverse populations' participation in technical development and decision-making spaces will lead to greater possibilities for ICTs to reflect greater inclusiveness and enable less risky and harmful interactions {{RFC7704}}.

 Related rights: Right to participate in cultural life, arts and science

 ## Economy

-From a feminist perspective, it is necessary to achieve the promise of an internet that facilitates economic cooperation and collaboration.
-One internet that can challenge models of economic inequality and transcend into other forms where women and queer people are not relegated or in economic dependence.
+From a feminist perspective, it is necessary to achieve the promise of an Internet that facilitates economic cooperation and collaboration.
+One Internet that can challenge models of economic inequality and transcend into other forms where women and queer people are not relegated or in economic dependence.

 ### Business models

 Interrogating the capitalist logic that drives technology towards further privatisation, profit and corporate control implies open discussions on centralisation of services and the logic of vertical integration while holding nuance for the tensions between trust, reliability and diversity.

 Alternative forms of economic power can be grounded in principles of cooperation, solidarity, commons, environmental sustainability and openness.